Azelphur/Computercraft_stuff/monitorwidgets/readme.md

 Return the title of your plugin, for title bars.

 The config file is fairly simple, and allows you to configure the width, height, x and y of widgets.
 Note that these positions pertain to the contents of the window, title bars and borders will be drawn outside this area.
 Eg if you put a window at 1,1 and enable borders, the top and left border will not be drawn as they would be off screen.

+To install, put the monitorwidgets folder in / and run monitorwidgets.